How to Enable Auto-Toggle for Multi-Language

 The Auto-Toggle method is the recommended way to implement WalkMe Multi-Language on your website or platform.
 This method involves WalkMe detecting a language variable on your website to determine which language WalkMe text should appear in.

-The steps below take you through implementing Auto-Toggle.
+The following steps take you through implementing Auto-Toggle.

 For any additional questions, or if you do not control the underlying code of your site but would like the language of your WalkMe content to change with your site language, please reach out to your Customer Success Manager or WalkMe contact to discuss possible options.